mongodb-labs/django-mongodb/README.md

 DATABASES["default"] = django_mongodb.parse(MONGODB_URI)
 ```

-Alternatively, you can configure the DATABASES settings directly:
+Alternatively, if you prefer to edit the Python dictionary directly, you can
+configure the nested keys and values of the `DATABASES` setting individually:

 ```python
 DATABASES = {